ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

    Using a single header complicates parsing and takes a significantly different approach from the existing
    ones: this can limit adoption.

+12. Why don't mention connections?

+    Beware of the term "connection":
+￼
+￼   - it is just *one* possible saturation cause.
+Once you go that path ￼     you will expose other infrastructural details (bandwidth, CPU, .. see {{sec-information-disclosure}}) ￼     and complicate client compliance;
+￼   - it is an infrastructural detail defined in terms of server and network ￼     rather than the consumed service.
+      This specification protects the services first,
+      and then the infrastructures through client cooperation (see {{sec-throttling-does-not-prevent}}).
+￼
+￼   RateLimit headers enable sending *on the same connection* different limit values ￼   on each response, depending on the policy scope (eg. per-user, per-custom-key, ..)
+￼